avazaghaei/QCustomPlot/README.md

 ## **Prerequisites:**
 * Qt framework:

+	* You can run the application with MSVC and MINGW kits.
+	* ou can run the application in both Debug and Release mode

+* Operating System:

-	* This applicarion is cross-platform so you can run it in any opirating systems like, Linux, Windowsm, etc.
+	* This application is designed to be cross-platform compatible, allowing you to run it on various operating systems.
-	* You can run it in boteh Debug, and Release mode.

 ## **Installation:**